 Artists-in-Residence have unlimited access to Anderson Ranch’s artistic studios and state-of-the-art equipment during their residency—55,000 square feet of space in which to focus on their art and explore new ideas.

-Approximately 14 artists will be in residence during the Spring term.
+Approximately 16 artists will be in residence during the Fall 2022 and Spring 2023 terms.
 The Ranch strives to have an equal mix of emerging and established artists working together.
 Current housing and studio space allows for the following numbers of residencies in each area, each term:

 Visiting Critics at Anderson Ranch